Market Access Fund (MAF)

 Drive leisure travel to Singapore

-Encompass business development and/or marketing activities in STB’s identified markets* such as:
+Encompass business development and/or marketing activities in markets1 which STB does not have a strong presence or involvement in such as:

-Secondary cities in key source markets (e.g., Dalian and Changchun in China, Semarang and Pontianak for Indonesia, Kolkata and Kochi for India, Newcastle and Brisbane for Australia, Sibu and Kota Bharu for Malaysia, especially where new air connections have been recently established)
+Secondary Cities in Key Source Markets: e.g., Dalian and Changchun in China, Semarang and Pontianak for Indonesia, Kolkata and Kochi for India, Newcastle and Brisbane for Australia, Sibu and Kota Bharu for Malaysia.

 ✗ Projects must not have commenced at the point of grant application.
 Projects are considered to have commenced if any of the following took place before application date: